How to Scope Your Scaffolding Project

-Plan for Scaffolding - Before You Build
+How Plan Your Scaffolding Project: 5 Considerations Before You Build

 Scaffolding may, by definition, only be temporary, but its importance on a job site is equal to that of the other more permanent materials involved in the construction process.
 For that reason, scaffolding should never be an afterthought.

-To determine your scaffolding needs prior to the beginning of the project, first consider what type of project you’re working on.
+- Consider the Type of Project: To determine your scaffolding needs prior to the beginning of the project, first consider what type of project you’re working on.
 What are you trying to achieve?
 This helps determine what type of load bearing the scaffold needs to be, the dimensions required, the decking and storage necessary, and what type of access is required, whether vertical or horizontal.

-Then, take into consideration the foundation you’re working on.
+- Consider the Foundation: Then, take into consideration the foundation you’re working on.
 Is it flat?
 What is the base material made of—is it dirt, soil, concrete?
 Is it capable of bearing the weight of the scaffolding system?
 All of these considerations help determine the type of scaffolding to use and the materials necessary to erect the scaffold safely and effectively.
 If the foundation isn’t able to support the scaffolding materials, the job may require the expertise of a structural engineer to devise an appropriate alternative solution.

-Next, consider all the elements of the structure and its surroundings to uncover what may be impeded by the scaffolding and how to mitigate any disruptions to productivity—both to the work that’s being done on the job site and to any surrounding activity that may need to continue during the construction process.
+- Consider the Structural Elements and its Surroundings: Next, consider all the elements of the structure and its surroundings to uncover what may be impeded by the scaffolding and how to mitigate any disruptions to productivity—both to the work that’s being done on the job site and to any surrounding activity that may need to continue during the construction process.
 Is the building on a main street with pedestrian access?
 Are there open businesses that still need to be accessible while the scaffolding is in place?
 Are there offsets in the building or window units that jut out?
 The answers to these questions will help determine the design, size and scope of the scaffolding project.

-While it’s a variable beyond control, weather must also factor into the equation.
+- Factor Weather In: While it’s a variable beyond control, weather must also factor into the equation.
 Is it the rainy season, when too much water might wreak havoc on the foundation?
 Is it the middle of winter, when the scaffold needs to be contained and heated?
 Weather often stands in the way of projects being completed on time and on schedule.
 Building days into the schedule based on the season and its potentially unpredictable weather will save weather-related headaches down the line.

-Last, but certainly not least, are budgetary considerations.
+- Consider your Budget: Last, but certainly not least, are budgetary considerations.
 Budgeting scaffolding into the project from the very beginning is the best way to negotiate price—considering that the longer a project is, the lower the equipment rental fee will likely be—and to avoid trying to find miscellaneous funds to cover an unplanned scaffolding emergency.
 Getting into the habit of considering scaffolding a need, not a luxury, in every job is the most cost-effective way to financially fit scaffolding into any commercial project.